Established in 1871, Buffalo State's long history and commitment to education are the cornerstones of its respected reputation.

 Our faculty members are well known for their research and professional practice in their field.
 The Middle States Association of Colleges and Schools called Buffalo State's faculty a "major source of excellence."

-49 faculty members have been awarded the SUNY Chancellor’s Award for Excellence in Teaching, and seven have been honored as SUNY Distinguished Teaching Professors
+51 faculty members have been awarded the SUNY Chancellor’s Award for Excellence in Teaching since 1973.

 There are 100,000+ Buffalo State alumni in the U.S. and around the world; more than 57,000 in Western New York.